Pragadeee/AWS-Project-Lex/README.md

 Customize Slot Types: Modify accountType or add new slot types based on user needs.
 Test and Adjust: Experiment with conversation flow, slot prompts, and response variations to fine-tune user experience.
 Our bot now handles both checking balances and transferring funds between accounts, providing a comprehensive and intuitive banking support experience!

+How to Integrate
+Add to Your Application: With Amazon Lex’s flexible APIs, this chatbot can be embedded in web and mobile applications or backend systems.
+Just connect it through Amazon Lex's SDKs to handle user requests in real-time.
+Customizable Responses and Prompts: Adjust responses and prompts to align with your app’s user interface and tone.
+Flexible Deployment: The chatbot is ready for integration into AWS environments and can scale to meet varying traffic demands.